MCHPR/MCHPRS/README.md

 # Minecraft High Performance Redstone Server

 A minecraft creative server built for redstone.
-Each 128x128 plot runs on its own thread, allowing for less lag and better concurrency.
+Each 128x128 plot runs on its own thread, allowing for less lag and more concurrency.

 ## Installation